jw840007025/jw840007025.github.io/README.md

 ## Optimize JS

-I optimized the for loop in the updatePositions function.
+I optimized the for loop in the updatePositions function and reduced the number of pizzas.

 ## Website Performance Optimization portfolio project